 Gotchas, Limitations, and Known Issues

 We’re pleased with the tool, but this is its first public release, and we’d be lying if we said there weren’t any wrinkles to iron out.
-Here are a few things to look out for as you use it.
+See open bug reports in the issue queue for a few things to look out for as you use it.

 We hope to enhance and improve the tool over time.
 Here are a few things we’re thinking about: